JacobMarineau/Fable-3d-dice-roller/README.md

 Dice Textures: Each face of the dice is represented by a PNG texture stored in the textures folder.
 3D Scene: The app uses Three.js to render a 3D scene, including the dice, lights, and camera.
 Roll Logic: A random number generator determines the rolled face, and the dice rotates smoothly to land on the correct face.
-Additional Notes: You will need to create your own textures for a better die since mine were wiped up in five minutes with Gimp.
+Additional Notes: You will need to create your own textures for a better die since mine were whipped up in five minutes with Gimp.

 ## Future Improvements 🚀